TwoPizza9621536/twopizza9621536.github.io/main/privacy.md

 ---

 If you contribute, you need to ask the owner of the project so code and credit are done correctly.
-You must follow the Code of Conduct and contributing guidelines before contributing.
+You must follow the Code of Conduct and contributing guidelines before contributing as there are privacy standers in theme.
 The license of the project must be followed and license of the code from other projects must be followed too.

 ## 8. Exceptions